AntonioTabanera/multiscale_metamaterial/README.md

 2- Choose the name for the generated results documents

-3- Now, three aspects can be modified:
+3- Now, three aspects can be specified:

-        1) The dimensions of the probe (it is a prism) and its dimension in X, Y and Z can be selected.
+        1) The dimensions of the probe in X, Y and Z can be selected, as well as the number of metamaterial cells and the type of unitary cell.
+Moreover, the number of regions in which the probe will be divided has to be specified and also the number of hexaedra for meshing the probe.

 	2) The boundary conditions (both for the fixed points and for the imposed displacements)